Codellion/catcher/README.md

   void PostIntercept(CatcherContext context);
 ```

-The `CatcherContext` provides the method info and args in the previous execution and returned value in the final stage.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The `CatcherContext` provides the method info and args in the previous execution and returned value in the final stage.
 It's possible cancel the execution from the `PreIntercept` method setting the **Cancel** property to `True` in the CatcherContext.
 Both the input arguments and the returned value can be modified before being used outside the interceptor.

+* `AddPropertyInjection` - It allows the IoC to inject dependencies through properties instead the class constructor.

 See **Examples** below for usage examples.